The Stanford Shenoy-Simons Foundation Grant for Neuroengineering Graduate Training

 Eligibility

-Applicants must be Stanford PhD candidates (during their 2nd - 4th year) interested in neuroengineering.
+Applicants must be Stanford PhD candidates (during their 2nd - through their penultimate year) interested in neuroengineering.
+Applicants must not be in the last year of their PhD (i.e., graduation date must be after Summer of the upcoming academic year).

 Application Materials